microsoft/FitbitOnFHIR/README.md

 ![webapp architecture](media/webapp-architecture.jpg)

-## Adding continuos monitoring using an Azure function
+## Adding continuous monitoring using an Azure function

 This is the extended architecture, it adds a an azure function that is triggered by Fitbit whenever data is synced by an authorized user.